openjny/openjny.github.io/content/posts/20241111-inside-azure-aiops-01/index.en.md

 One more point that needs to be clarified is that the improvement of Ops using AI technology is not a recent endeavor.

-For instance, Support Vector Machines (SVMs), machine learning models that gained significant attention before the deep neural networks (DNNs) era, have been studied for fault detection since long ago[^2006svm].
+For instance, Support Vector Machines (SVMs), ML models that gained significant attention before the deep neural networks (DNNs) era, have been studied for fault detection since long ago[^2006svm].

 So, what differentiates earlier efforts from AIOps?